The Highest Standards in Dog and Cat Surgery in Springfield

 - Laceration/wound repair

-To learn more about the services we offer and how to plan your pet’s surgery, please call us at (217) 525-9556.
+To learn more about the services we offer and how to plan your dog or cat’s surgery, please call us at (217) 525-9556.
 We look forward to answering your questions and easing any concerns you have.